Table of Contents

 Hotels Near Everglades National Park

-- Courtyard by Marriott Miami Homestead: A modern option just a short drive from the park entrance.
+- Courtyard by Marriott Miami Homestead: A trendy choice It’s only a short drive from the park and over.

-- Travelodge by Wyndham Florida City/Homestead/Everglades: A budget-friendly choice with comfortable amenities.
+- Travelodge by Wyndham Florida City/Homestead/Everglades: A choice that won’t break the bank and has nice facilities.

 Restaurants and Dining Options

-- Robert Is Here: A local fruit stand offering fresh produce, smoothies, and snacks.
+- Robert Is Here: A fruit stand in the area that sells fresh fruit, drinks, and snacks.

-- The Fish House: Known for its fresh seafood and casual ambiance.
+- The Fish House: For its fresh fish and laid-back atmosphere.

 Ticket Prices Today